Edragon/edragon.github.io/Board-new-dat/HV-module-dat/HV-module-dat.md

 - please double check the large capacitor, if the withstand voltage is not enough, it may explode

+- on board capacitor withstand voltage is 400V, will be slightly risky if set output to 390V, please use with caution

+- consider its price, be merciful

 ## Module Function